IdentityServer/IdentityServer4/docs/quickstarts/6_aspnet_identity.rst

 Logging in with the MVC client
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-At this point, you should be albe to run all of the existing clients and samples.
+At this point, you should be able to run all of the existing clients and samples.
 One exception is the `ResourceOwnerClient` -- the password will need to be updated to ``Pass123$`` from ``password``.

 Launch the MVC client application, and you should be able to click the "Secure" link to get logged in.